ThomasProg/Algo-A-to-Z/content/Collisions/NarrowPhase/SAT/MinkowskiAndSAT/_index.en.md

 We just proved that:\
 **"If two convex shapes do not collide, then, a hyperplane can separate them."**\
 Is strictly equivalent to:\
-**"If the shapes are not colliding, then, the origin is inside the minkowsky sum A - B."**
+**"If the shapes are not colliding, then, the origin is inside the Minkowski sum A - B."**

 \
 And a convex shape is defined by its tangent hyperplanes.\